Hozukii/linked-blog-starter-md/School/English SL/IO BOW/IO Mrs Faust and Little red cap.md

 Global issue:

-The stereotypical and non-diverse representation of women created by the media and society leads to lack of opportunities for women to self-express leading to
+The stereotypical and non-diverse representation of women created by the media and society leads to lack of opportunities for women to self-express leading to unequal power dynamics in relationships.

 \